Environmental Pool Management: Modernizing Lock and Dam Operations Produces Benefits

-While some of these operational changes—known as “pool-level drawdowns”—have taken place annually and others only once, both have proven water reductions of a mere 1-2 feet can expose thousands of acres of mudflats that create optimal conditions for aquatic plants to flourish and in turn attract and benefit wildlife, such as fish and waterfowl.
+While some of these operational changes—known as “environmental pool management”—have taken place annually and others only once, both have proven water reductions of a mere 1-2 feet can expose thousands of acres of mudflats that create optimal conditions for aquatic plants to flourish and in turn attract and benefit wildlife, such as fish and waterfowl.

 Since the construction of the dams, higher water levels have essentially drowned the diverse communities of aquatic plants and altered chemical processes in the river sediment.
 By reducing water levels in the pools upstream of dams between 1 and 2 feet below routine summer levels, thousands of acres of mudflats are exposed.
 As the sediment dries, it creates optimal conditions for dormant, native aquatic plant seeds to germinate and regenerate.
 These plants, which provide habitat for fish and wildlife, serve as the foundation of the ecosystem.
 They process nutrients, trap water-borne sediment and stabilize the shoreline.
 In Pools 24-26, drawdown is achieved with little to no cost, while in Pools 5, 6, and 8 it is more expensive because the operations of the dams here prescribe much tighter restrictions in the fluctuation of water levels.

 To help ensure other uses like navigation and recreational boating are not overly inconvenienced, the Army Corps manages the main channel depth for commercial traffic.
 Other partners have funded public access dredging, marked safe recreational boating routes and publicized drawdown conditions to the public.
 These actions allow people to use the river for transportation and recreation while it is managed for the recovery of valuable natural habitats.